 After I left the practice of law to start a wealth management firm, I honed my skills working with very demanding high net worth clients.
 Our business model used holistic financial planning and I was often asked by clients to advise on real estate in the context of their overall financial holdings.
 I made referrals to other professionals on behalf of clients, including CPAs, lawyers and real estate agents.
 By working across from these professionals, I was able to observe best practices and see how successful advisors service their clients and continually win new business.

 I turned back to real estate when I sold my wealth management firm and launched Valley Luxury Partners.
-Here, I’ve cultivated a real estate team that can bring the ultimate service and professionalism from my collective background and skills in law and wealth management.
+Here, I’ve cultivated an Arizona luxury real estate team that can bring the ultimate service and professionalism from my collective background and skills in law and wealth management.
 What sets Valley Luxury Partners apart from other firms is our diverse expertise in sales, marketing, law and construction.
-We leverage our skill set combined with value-added services to enhance the entire process of buying and selling luxury properties.
+With a desire to be more than Scottsdale luxury real estate agents, we leverage our skill set combined with value-added services to enhance the entire process of buying and selling luxury properties.
 This can mean treating our clients to a gourmet dinner if we need them to leave their house for a private showing, or providing secured transportation for high profile celebrities or athletes in need of discretion when searching for luxury properties.

 The mission of Valley Luxury Partners is to make the buying and selling process as streamlined and enjoyable as possible.
 We are selective in the markets and clients we choose to represent, because we live by the saying “quality over quantity.”
 We understand that every client has different needs, but there are universal takeaways that can help you decide what firm to work with for your luxury property transactions.
 Here are some key points from my personal experience:

 Expect a high level of marketing and branding that is consistent with the luxury markets being served, and a willingness for an agent to put their “money where their mouth is” when it comes to marketing a luxury property.